COLLECTIVE NOUNS

 dawn of morning glories

-what-the-fuck or OMG of mulberry weed (or other unwanted weeds - overwhelming sudden appearance)
+OMG or WTF of mulberry weed (or other unwanted weeds - overwhelming sudden appearance)

 mess of mushrooms (picked, to be eaten)